Caitlyn Jenner Throws Major Shade At The Kardashians: ‘I Don’t Watch Their Show Very Often’

 Caitlyn Jenner was on the show to promote her new memoir, The Secrets of My Life, where she candidly shared her struggles as a closet transgender woman and how she overcame them.
 In the book, Caitlyn narrated how her famous ex-wife, Kris Jenner, really knew about her sexual preference even before they got married.
 She also went on to describe their last few years of marriage as unbearable.

 Naturally, the Jenner-Kardashian matriarch was not too happy with Caitlyn’s tell-all book.
-In last Sunday’s episode of Keeping Up With The Kardashians, a visibly distraught Kris told daughters Kim and Khloe that she’s done with Caitlyn after reading the book’s manuscript.
+In last Sunday’s episode of Keeping Up With the Kardashians, a visibly distraught Kris told daughters Kim and Khloe that she’s done with Caitlyn after reading the book’s manuscript.

 When asked how she feels about Kris Jenner’s sentiments, Caitlyn Jenner defended her book’s honesty and perspective.